usecannon/cannon/packages/website/content/docs-technical.md

 factory.MyPoolDeployment.arg = 0
 ```

 Specifically, this would anticipate this invoke call will emit an event named _NewDeployment_ with a contract address as the first data argument (per `arg`, a zero-based index).
 This contract should implement the `Pool` contract.
-Now, a subsequent `invoke` action could set <br> `target = ["MyPoolDeployment"]`.
+Now, a subsequent `invoke` action could set `target = ["MyPoolDeployment"]`.

 To reference contract information for a contract deployed on a previous invoke step such as the example shown above call the `contracts` object inside your cannonfile.
-For example <br> `<%= contracts.MyPoolDeployment.address %>` would return the address of the `Pool` contract deployed by the `PoolFactory` contract.
+For example `<%= contracts.MyPoolDeployment.address %>` would return the address of the `Pool` contract deployed by the `PoolFactory` contract.

 If the invoked function deploys multiple contracts of the same name, you can specify them by index through the `contracts` object.